threefoldtech/tfgrid-sdk-go/mass-deployer/README.md

 ## Features

 -   **Mass Deployment:** Deploy groups of vms on ThreeFold Grid simultaneously.
--   **Mass Cancelation:** cancel all vms on ThreeFold Grid defined in configuration file simultaneously.
+-   **Mass Cancellation:** cancel all vms on ThreeFold Grid defined in configuration file simultaneously.
 -   **Customizable Configurations:** Define Node groups, VMs groups and other configurations through YAML or JSON file.

 ## Download